asmuth-archive/csgolytics/README.md

 #### Sending log data via logtail

-The preferred way of sending the CS:GO logfiles to csgolytics is by using the included `csgolytics-import` tool.
+The preferred way of importing the CS:GO logfiles is by using the included `csgolytics-import` tool.
 To start the import tool, execute this command:

     $ ./csgolytics-import \
           --logdir /path/to/csgo/server/csgo/logs \